Cjen1/microreact-preprocess/README.md

 In this repo you'll find an example alignment, tree, and output file.
 It makes this Microreact here! https://microreact.org/project/mutations

 <h2> Credit </h2>
 Microreact is an incredible tool, a huge thank you to the team who created and maintain it.
-This extension was created by Alannah and Chris Jensen-King; if you use it, please credit it :)
+This extension was created by Alannah and Chris Jensen-King; if you use it, please credit it (or at least buy us a drink) :)